32Butterfly/Distributed-calculator-in-C/document.md

 1. Clone this repository!
 2. In your local machine go into the task3 direcotory
 3. Type: 'make' in the terminal to create executable files
-4. In the first terminal run ./server
+4. In the first terminal run ./server portnumber
-5. In the other terminals run ./client
+5. In the other terminals run ./client host portnumber.
+If you are running this server and client on the same machine run localhost for the host option
 6. In order to remove the compiled files run in the terminal 'make clean'

 ## **How the code works**
-This code use simple socket communication.
+This code uses simple socket communication.
 It communicates via strings and numbers.
 First the client is given a choice menu.
 The client has to input the corresponding number.
 Which is then validated by the child server process.
 If the input was correct aka 1-3 then child server sends the client back a Success you chose "option" string.
 By this option we determine what will be done.
 The code distinguishes what needs to be done by using strstr which checks if the response contains the "option" in the response string.
 Then we proceed with the option and ask for client input.
 The input is once again validated by the child server.
 And if the input is correct we pipe the number which has to be calculated to the main server where the calculation will be